Fixatron/TFRom-Recreation/README.md

 - Player's acceleration is reduced after every playthrough, but gets maxed out after 7 completions
 - The player's acceleration is reduced by almost half once you beat the game 7 times
 - There is an error in the code when checking for a 1up
+- Holding select will hold the end/title screens, letting go will allow the next screen to load

 ##   Walkthrough
 - Stage 1:
   * ![Level 1 Map](https://github.com/Fixatron/TFRom-Recreation/blob/main/images/stages/st1.png)
   * Hold right as the level starts and jump over the first swooping decepticon jet.
+This level is a run and gun, keep going.
   * Run under the subsequent jets and under the Gosupu (rocket).
 Shoot the powerup ramjet, but watch out for the jet that swoops just after the first Gosupu.
   * Running along, there is a Gosupu directly under a moon, right after this is the jet with the first Rodimus letter, R.
   * Hidden energon cube are about!
 Dont shoot the cube, it can be destroyed and rendered useless.